Idreesanwar1998/Idreesanwar1998/README.md

 I'm a technology graduate in the financial services industry.
 I mostly spend my time developing in C# with Blazor Web Assembly.
 I also have experience with Kotlin and Salesforce Apex and Administration.

-I'm also learning to write code in Javascript, CSS and HTML.
+I'm also learning to write code in Typescript, CSS and HTML.